epfml/disco/DEV.md

 - `cd browser; npm run serve`, check that the browser client is running on localhost:8081

 For full details, see the respective readme files linked for the three parts above, that is [discojs](discojs/README.md), [server](server/README.md), and [browser](browser/README.md).

+## Example

+ A full -- self contained -- example of the discojs api running 2 federated users can be found [here](server/example) (a small server is run from the script itself and the data is already available in the repo).